Mahesh49/CTM/README.md

 # npm ctm

-Report, and Screenshots for any failed tests will be available in reports/ folder
+Report, and Screenshots for any failed tests will be available in reports/ folder.
+Happy to answer any questions.